Cities where rent is rising (and falling) the most

 Reference policy

 We love it when people share our findings!
-If you do, please credit our research by linking back to our original article.
+If you do, please link back to our original article to credit our research.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: